rodoch/Schematic/README.md

 Sometimes you need more than just simple CRUD functions or you require more complex validation than can be perfomed using validation attributes alone. **Contexts** offer hooks into the `ResourceController`'s new/create/read/update/delete methods: allowing you to add validation and processing logic to specific resources.
 Context logic is applied before the resource is persisted to your data store.

+### Effects

+Both **Contexts** (see above) and **Effects** are types of event handlers.
+Context events are dispatched before resources are persisted to the data store and allow you to return a modified resource model to the controller. **Effects** fire in response to post-persistence events, and allow you to implement any number of actions that occur in response to resource creation or modification.
+For example, you could use an Effect to send an e-mail alert to particular users every time a resource of a particular type was updated or to perform certain actions in response to a resource deletion.

 ### Assets

 An **Asset** represents file metadata.
-It holds information such as file names, content types and creation dates for the files you upload.
+It holds information such as filenames, content types and creation dates for the files you upload.
 In special cases where particular file types need additional metadata, special asset types are derived from the `Asset` base class.
 For example, the `ImageAsset` class contains all of the standard asset metadata plus image-specific information such as the image width and height.
-In all standard, supported implementations Schematic creates database tables by default to store this metadata as well as asset controllers to manage the files.
+In all standard supported implementations Schematic creates database tables by default to store this metadata as well as asset controllers to manage the files.

 ### Users